ryanmccartney/ffmpeg-docker/docs/pages/installation/decklink.md

 * `chmod +x setup.sh`
 * `./setup.sh`

+If your Decklink card required an update during this process you'll need to reboot the host machine.
 # Building

 Before building you'll need to set the build argument variable `DECKLINK_SUPPORT` to `true`.